vvzen/open-pipe/ROADMAP.md

 > Result: implemented in 2742c1b

+> In b34b3b0, renamed to `op display-env` to avoid ambiguities between a 'show' as in 'project/job' and 'show' as in 'to showcase/display'.

 ## Implement project creation

 Create a CLI that is capable of generating the directory structure on disk, based on the `show_scheme`.